AI isn’t here to replace your agency.

 “User spent $300 LTV, hasn’t clicked an email in 45 days, and last ordered 120 days ago.
 Write a reactivation email with urgency but no discount.”

-11. Predict the next best product or offer to show
+11. How does AI predict the next best product to recommend in email?

 Don’t send the same post-purchase flow to everyone.